 Since the 2008 economic recession, the financial industry has been unexpectedly shaken and faced with a number of challenges concerning trust, reliability, and value.
 Traditional banking is now deemed outdated and somewhat unreliable as consumers and businesses are seeking alternative options for their transactions and assets.
-As a result, blockchain and cryptocurrencies have disrupted the industry entirely.
+As a result, blockchain technology and cryptocurrencies have disrupted the industry entirely.
 It has completely transformed the business of large financial institutions, retailers, and international businesses, changing the way payments are conducted and fulfilled.

 Cryptocurrencies vs. Big Banks